camilodoa/deig/README.md

 We need to divide people up to take care of the following items:

-- Random image creation with Clojure
+1. Random image creation with Clojure

-- Random image mutation
+2. Editing images with Clojure

+3. Researching what best criteria of repopulation we want to use (and writing it!) (i.e. elitism, recombination, mutation, etc)

-- Writing the discriminator
+4. Writing the discriminator

-  - Testing the discriminator with MNIST Dataset
+  - And testing the discriminator with MNIST Dataset

-- Using Python functions in a Clojure script
+5. Using Python functions in a Clojure script

-- Writing/sketching out the skeleton of our evolutionary algorithm with pretend APIs
+6. Writing/sketching out the skeleton of our evolutionary algorithm with pretend APIs

 ## Getting started with git